-It is really important to make sure that your motive for giving advice is to help; never to show off.
+It’s really important to make sure that your motive for giving advice is to help, never to show off.

 This is a different kind of motive and is generally more calculated.
 You give advice because you want to convince someone of your point of view.

-It’s not wrong to voice your point of view as long as you are up front about it and couch it within terms such as “this is my opinion.”
+It’s not wrong to voice your point of view as long as you’re up front about it and couch it within terms such as “this is my opinion.”

-If you’re selling something, then make it clear that that is what you are doing.
+If you’re selling something, then make it clear that that’s what you’re doing.
 Don’t hide it under the guise of giving advice.

 You can’t always discern what the motive is, but generally you can get a good feel for that as soon as you venture out with a bit of advice.
 The reaction will tell you if they really wanted it or not, or what it is they’re seeking from you.

 In those cases, I’m usually up front with my response.
 I’ll say